tschaub/suite/docs/usermanual/source/installation/linux/suite.rst

       http://localhost:8080/dashboard/

-Jump to the :ref:`installation.linux.suite.afterinstall` section.
+Continue reading at the :ref:`installation.linux.suite.afterinstall` section.

 .. _RPM_upgrade:

 RPM Upgrade
 ~~~~~~~~~~~

-.. _APT:

-.. warning:: If upgrading from 2.3.3 to you must first uninstall the opengeo-suite and opengeo-geoserver packages before the upgrade.
-See :ref:`RPM_upgrade_from_233`.
+.. warning:: If upgrading from 2.3.3 you must first uninstall the ``opengeo-suite`` and ``opengeo-geoserver`` packages before the upgrade.
+See the section entitled :ref:`RPM_upgrade_from_233`.

 #.
 Begin by updating YUM: